VijayVignesh1/Monocular-3d-Hand-Pose-Estimation/README.md

 </kbd>

 ## Final Note
 The outputs are fairly accurate, but would perform even better if trained for more epochs.
-The checkpoint file given above is only trained for 90 epochs. :grin: <br> <br>
+The checkpoint file given above is only trained for 90 epochs. :grin: <br>

 Go ahead..pull it, train it and have fun. :smile: